 Consider for a minute the following examples.

-- Our test subject, let’s call her Sandy, has a student credit card from 1997.
-The card terms are crap, but it’s her oldest credit card.
+- Our test subject, let’s call her Sandy, has a student credit card that she has had for 10 years.
+The card terms are horrible but it’s her oldest credit card so she’s afraid to close it.
 Chase Bank offered a sweet new credit card with a nice 0% introductory rate that she would like to take advantage of.
-She applies and gets a new credit card in 2010.
+She applies and gets a new credit card.
 If she has no other cards, what is the average age of her credit cards?

-- Once the 0% rate offer expires, test subject Sandy convinces Chase to offer her rate of 1.99% for another year.
-After the year is over the interest rate jumps to 13.99%.
+- Once the 0% rate offer expires, test subject Sandy convinces Chase to offer her a rate of 1.99% for another year.
+After the year is over the interest rate jumps to 22.99%.
 Knowing that she can get better offers from a competing bank, she drops the new card in the trash like last week’s leftovers.
-If she closes the card opened in 2010 and keeps the one opened in 2007 what is the average age of her credit cards if she has no other cards?
+If she closes the card opened in just one year ago and keeps the one opened when she was a student 11 years ago, what is the average age of her credit cards if she has no other cards?

-By closing the new credit card, I, uh, I mean she, has increased the average age of her credit cards by 6.5 years.
+By closing the new credit card, I, uh, I mean she, has increased the average age of her credit cards.

 As you see, you don’t always have to be held hostage by a credit card.
 Getting rid of a credit card really can positively impact your score if done wisely.